tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - SNS Topics are base entity of SNS - permissions and configuration
 - A Publisher sends messages to a Topic
 - e.g. HTTP, Lambda, SQS, Email, SMS, Mobile Push, Lambda
+- SNS used across AWS for notifications - e.g. CloudWatch and CloudFormation